json420/degu/doc/degu.util.rst

     Create an RGI output abstraction from an RGI input abstraction.

-    This function is especially useful for RGI reverse-proxy applications.
+    This function is especially useful for RGI reverse-proxy applications when building a client request from a server request.

     The *connection* argument must have at least ``'rgi.Output'`` and ``'rgi.ChunkedOutput'`` keys, which specify the classes used for the return